Childbirth Classes

 Birth is often a very touchy and sensitive subject, but it is also an extremely important one.
 Bringing children into the world is not only a gift from God, but a huge responsibility.
-There are many misconceptions surrounding childbirth and scripture, and sadly, the snow-balling result is widespread birth trauma that women endure for years/decades after.
-It's important to remember that as Christians, we may be in the world, but we are not of the world.
-Yet, we have allowed the world to dictate how we birth (filled with fear and trauma) and have completely ignored God’s presence in childbirth.
-My goal is to restore expecting mother's faith and let go of the fears, welcome God into the birthing room, trauma free, and give the authority back to Him.
+There are many misconceptions surrounding childbirth, and sadly, the snow-balling result is widespread birth trauma that women endure for years/decades on.
+We have allowed the medical world to dictate how we birth (filled with fear and trauma) and have completely ignored women's inherent ability to create and birth life, free of unnecessary intervention.
+My goal is to restore expecting mothers' faith and let go of the fears, trust her design, trauma free, and give the authority back to the birthing mother.

 Understanding childbirth and its physiologic process is essential in obtaining the tools and confidence to advocate for yourself in your birth.
 Why is this important?
 Because without knowledge, without confidence, without comfort, peace, faith, and understanding, all of our trust is put elsewhere (typically our medical providers).
 Understanding what is happening within our bodies as our babies make their way into our arms brings back the beauty, sacredness, and meaning of childbirth.

-I am not a modern midwife.
-I do not practice western medicine - and I will not seek any government-controlled certification in regards to birth.
-Why?
-Because the government knows nothing about physiologic birth, yet they hold the authority on what is and is not allowed for their "approved" (licensed/certified) midwives.
+I am not a midwife.
+I do not practice western medicine.
+I simply love birth.
+While my future may hold and align with traditional midwifery, I have yet to determine my exact path.
 I do not believe anyone should hold authority over the birthing mother.
-My care is completely mother-led and rooted in faith.
+My support is completely mother-led and rooted in faith.

 What is a midwife?